Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Austria is mentioned 56 times in The Good Soldier Švejk.

-Austria is briefly mentioned in the introduction, but plays a key role throughout the novel and is mentioned many times.
-The Dual Monarchy, Austria-Hungary, is the main target of Jaroslav Hašek's satire.
-The author mostly uses the term Austria even when referring to the entire monarchy.
+is briefly mentioned in the introduction, but plays a key role throughout the novel and is mentioned many times.
+Austria-Hungary is however the principal target of Jaroslav Hašek's satire but he generally uses the term Austria even when referring to the entire Dual Monarchy.

-The bulk of the plot in The Good Soldier Švejk takes place on Austrian territory: Part One, half of Part Two, the final chapter of Part Three and all of Part Four.
-The rest of the plot is set in the Hungarian part of the empire, namely the stay on Királyhida and part of the journey to the front until Łupków Pass.
+The majority of the plot in The Good Soldier Švejk takes place on Austrian territory: Part One, about half of Part Two, the final chapter of Part Three, and all of Part Four.
+The remainder is set in the Hungarian part of the empire, namely the stay at Királyhida and part of the journey to the front until the Łupków Pass.

-The satire is particularly stinging in [I.15] where Švejk for the first and only time reveals his true opinion on Austria: "Such an idiotic monarchy ought not to exists on earth".
+The satire is particularly biting in [I.15], where Švejk, for the first and only time, reveals his true opinion of Austria: "Such an idiotic monarchy ought not to exist on earth."

 Background

-Austria was the political entity that ruled the Czech lands from 1526 to 1918.
-From 1804 to 1867 the term applied to the entire Habsburg empire, but after the Ausgleich in 1867 it applied only to the Austrian part of what had now become Austria-Hungary.
-Vienna was capital throughout both periods.
+in this context refers to the political entity that ruled the Czech lands from 1526 to 1918.
+From 1804 to 1867 the term applied to the entire the House of Habsburg Empire, but after the Ausgleich in 1867 it applied only to the Austrian part of what had by then become Austria-Hungary.
+Vienna was the capital throughout both periods.

-A much used unofficial term for Austria from 1867 to 1918 was Cisleithania (de.
-Cisleithanien, cz.
-Cislajtanie), literally "the lands this side of the Leitha".
+A much-used unofficial term for Austria from 1867 to 1918 was Cisleithania (Ger.
+Cisleithanien, Cz.
+Cislajtanie), literally "the lands on this side of the Leitha".
 The official name until 1915 was Die im Reichsrat vertretenen Königreiche und Länder, and from 1915 again Österreich.
-The state was officially an empire and Emperor Franz Joseph I. was emperor until his death in 1916.
-Politically Austria was divided in 17 crown lands that enjoyed varying degrees of political and cultural autonomy.
+The state was officially an empire and Emperor Franz Joseph I was emperor until his death in 1916.
+Politically, Austria was divided into 17 crown lands, which enjoyed varying degrees of political and cultural autonomy.

 Quote(s) from the novel